YanL89/C_MixedLogitModel_Biogeme/README.md

 # MixedLogitModel_Biogeme
 This is an example of mixed logit model estimation through Biogeme

 This estimation used the first version (super old version) of BisonBiogeme which is saved in folder "Biogeme_windows".
-The copyright belongs to https://biogeme.epfl.ch/
+The copyright belongs to EPFL - please find detailed information at https://biogeme.epfl.ch/

 Input data of the example is saved as "MVPS_ce_age_inattent.txt"